 And so if you are looking for some fun activity to do in Amsterdam and love chocolate, this is the place to go in Amsterdam!

 Contact Sugarstars for details

 At ArtiChoc, they take the art of chocolate a little serious.
 The pies and bonbons are all like little pieces of art.
-Walking around in the shop you’ll be surprised of all the things that can make out of chocolate: coffee mugs, baby bottle, cigars, clogs, tulips etcetera.
+Walking around in the shop you’ll be surprised of all the things that can make out of chocolate: coffee mugs, baby bottles, cigars, clogs, tulips etcetera.
 Basically, they can make anything out of chocolate.

 Laptop made of chocolate